joergschultzelutter/secure-aprs-bastion-bot/README.md

 The command of the edited `--command-string` is then executed by `secure-aprs-bastion-bot`.

 > [!CAUTION]
-> You should always create a dedicated script for each keyword, which serves a single predefined purpose.
-Creating a free text keyword, in which the _entire_ code sequence to be executed is transmitted via APRS message, is technically possible, but is not recommended.
+> You should always create a dedicated script for each keyword, which serves a _single predefined purpose_.
+Creating a free text keyword, in which the _entire_ command line sequence to be executed is transmitted via APRS message, is technically possible, but is not recommended.

 ## FAQ

 - Q: _Why didn't you include this functionality in your other APRS bots, such as [mpad](https://www.github.com/joergschultzelutter/mpad)?_
 - A: `secure-aprs-bastion-bot` does not have a magic wand to grant itself extended user rights.
 So if you intend to use the APRS bot to implement a `restart` command for your server, `secure-aprs-bastion-bot` must also run with the appropriate user rights (i.e., as a privileged user).
 Additionally, you also might want to refrain from broadcasting APRS bulletins and/or your bot's location data.
 These are the main reasons why I created a new APRS bot (rather than adding these functions to one of my existing APRS bots).

+- Q: _Tell me more about the TOTP codes and their validity._
+- A: All TOTP codes can only be used *once*, regardless of their validity period (30 seconds to 5 minutes).
+This is to prevent TOTP codes with a long validity period from being misused by another party.
+A TOTP code can therefore only be used to execute a *single* `--command-code`.
+If several `--command-code`s are to be executed, a separate TOTP code must be provided for each one.
+The validity period of TOTP codes can be defined between 30 seconds and 5 minutes; this setting is made once when the user account is created (`--add-user`) and can be different for each user.
+Depending on the transmission time of an APRS message from the radio device via APRS-IS to the `secure-aprs-bastion-bot`, it is recommended to adjust the default setting of 30 seconds individually for each user.

 - Q: _Why is it recommended to create dedicated scripts and only use these?
-Wouldn't it be easier to transfer the whole command line as free text?_
+Wouldn't it be easier to transfer the whole command line sequence as free text?_
 - A: Sure you can.
 Create a corresponding `--command-code` and fill its associated `--command-string` _exclusively_ with free text parameters (`$1` .. `$9`).
 You can also drive your car at 200 km/h towards a rock face without wearing a seat belt, swim in shark-infested waters, or jump out of an airplane without a parachute.
 All of these options carry a very real risk of ending very badly.

-- Q: _Tell me more about the TOTP codes and their validity._
-- A: All TOTP codes can only be used *once*, regardless of their validity period (30 seconds to 5 minutes).
-This is to prevent TOTP codes with a long validity period from being misused by another party.
-A TOTP code can therefore only be used to execute a *single* `--command-code`.
-If several `--command-code`s are to be executed, a separate TOTP code must be provided for each one.
+Keep in mind that you would be transmitting sensitive data such as user credentials via an unsecured clear-text transmission media (APRS).